Interesting Facts About Rosa Parks for Kids

 - Mike and Marian Ilitch used to pay the rent for Rosa Parks’ apartment in Detroit for more than 10 years.

-- In her honor, a statue was built and was unveiled by President Barack Obama in the Capitol Building in 2013.
+- In her honour, a statue was built and was unveiled by President Barack Obama in the Capitol Building in 2013.

-- The influence of Rosa Parks was recognized, and she was named in the Times Magazine’s “20 Most Influential People of the 20th Century” in the year 1999.
+- The influence of Rosa Parks was recognised, and she was named in Time Magazine’s “20 Most Influential People of the 20th Century” in the year 1999.

-- Rosa Parks was laid down in the US Capitol when she breathed her last on 24th October 2005, at the age of 92.
-She was the first woman to have been laid at the US Capitol.
+- Rosa Parks was laid to rest in the US Capitol when she breathed her last on 24th October 2005, at the age of 92.
+She was the first woman to lie at the US Capitol.
 She was paid homage on her death by over 50,000 people.

 Also Read: